Sinus tarsi syndrome: Conservative treatments

+These forms of treatment, while being invasive and expensive, are known to be very effective.

 Surgical treatments

 Surgical treatments are very rare and reserved for highly resistant cases.
 Surgery can be open (via an incision) or closed (via arthroscopy).
 In cases of flatfoot, sinus tarsi syndrome is complicated by the collapse of the arches.
 In these cases, surgery includes debridement (cleaning out) of the sinus tarsi and possible reconstruction of the foot.
 Surgery can also include debridement of bone spurs as well.

+In cases where joint insufficiency causes the syndrome, surgery is often very effective.

 Prognosis

 If treated, sinus tarsi syndrome has an excellent prognosis.
 Full recovery is to be expected, though some patients will need rehabilitation.
 However, relapse can occasionally occur, especially if only conservative treatments are undergone.
 Sinus tarsi syndrome can be misdiagnosed as a chronic ankle sprain.
 Untreated sinus tarsi syndrome can develop into chronic ankle pain and disability.

 History

 Sinus tarsi syndrome was first studied by Dr. Denis O'Connor in 1957.
 O'Connor claimed conservative treatment was ineffective and surgery was the only effective option, describing a surgery in which the surgeon resects the superficial ligamentous floor and cleans out the fat pad.
 O'Connor claimed all 14 patients this surgery was performed on reported relief of their symptoms.
 While there is not a lot of consensus in the medical community (and the disorder continues to be understudied), other treatment options, including conservative treatments, have been to proven to be viable in the time since.

+Since its first description, the causes of the syndrome have also been in dispute.
+In 1960, Brown proposed that herniation caused the pain and discomfort associated with the syndrome.
+In 1981, Taillard et al describes ligament tearing as a cause.
+Further on, Schwarzenbach et al described scarring around the veins to be the source of pain.